ankurk91/vue-toast-notification/UPGRADING.md

 ## From v2.0 to v3.x

-If you are using the package directly from a CDN, Then you need to use named exports now
+If you are using the package directly from a CDN, Then you need to use named exports from now

 ```diff
 - app.use(VueToast)